Chapter Ten: The First Rule

 “Uh, generally,” I said.
 I felt like she was trying to pin me down with some sort of clever logic.
 And I wasn’t sure all of the girls I’d been with had been totally sober at the time, so that was a little uncomfortable.

-“If you would give me a chance to explain the actual principles I follow, you would know I do not believe anything like that.
+“You hesitate, because you understand that things are more complicated than that.
 It is always wrong to force yourself on someone else.
 But no one forced themselves on me.
-It was my own choice to devalue my body like that.
 I chose to allow men to use my body for their pleasure, to distract myself from how I was squandering the true worth of my life.
 I had no self-respect.”

 Justicar raised an eyebrow.
 “When I was your age, I too believed that I was being assertive and empowered.”